1Password/scim-examples/README.md

 Containers as a service (CaaS) can simplify your deployment by using the built-in tools of the container service for DNS and certificate management.
 This gives you an easy, low-cost SCIM bridge with minimal infrastructure management requirements.

 ### Beta
-The beta deployments _should_ work, but aren't guaranteed and will change in the future.
-See the [README](./beta/README.md) for more information about the "beta" designation.
+Our beta deployment examples represent early efforts to provide a working solution using some new platform or tooling.
+Each uses the same container image as our stable deployment examples.
+These deployments _should_ work, but aren't guaranteed and may change in the future.

+See the [README](/beta/README.md) in the `/beta` directory for more information about this designation.

 ## Deprecated deployment methods
 A list of recently-deprecated deployments can be found in [`/deprecated`](./deprecated/).
 At the time of deprecation, these deployments were fully functional, but will soon become unsupported.